Kac-Moody symmetric spaces: Causal structures and the causal boundary

 \section{Causal structures and the causal boundary}

-We keep the notation of the previous section, i.e., $G$ denotes a simply connected centered split real Kac--Moody group satisfying the assumptions of Convention \ref{ConventionRealKM} on page \pageref{ConventionRealKM}, the group $\overline{G}$ denotes its semisimple adjoint quotient, and ${\rm Ad}(G)$ its adjoint quotient.
-Moreover, $\Delta = \Delta^-\sqcup \Delta^+$ denotes the common twin building associated to the canonical $BN$ pairs of these groups.
-We consider the reduced Kac--Moody symmetric space $\overline{\XXX} = \overline{G}/\overline{K}$.
+We keep the notation of the previous section.
+That is, $G$ denotes a simply connected centred split real Kac--Moody group with semisimple adjoint quotient $\ol{G}$ and adjoint quotient $\Ad(G)$.
+We are going to consider the reduced Kac--Moody symmetric space $\ol{\XXX}$ in its group model $\ol{G}/\ol{K}$. \begin{convention} Throughout Section \ref{SecCausal} we will assume that $G$ is of non-spherical and non-affine type. \end{convention}